rnb3ds/docs-site/docs/en/httpc/api-reference/client-config/config.md

 func ValidateConfig(cfg *Config) error
 ```

 Validates configuration.
-Called automatically by `New()`, but can also be called explicitly.
+Called automatically inside `New()`, but can also be called explicitly.

 ```go
 cfg := httpc.DefaultConfig()